PNU anthracycline payload

 Many of the ADCs currently in clinical development, including the FDA-approved ADC products, Adcetris® and Kadcyla®, comprise tubulin-polymerization inhibiting toxins.
 Due to the abundance of the cellular target tubulin, these drugs need to internalize into the cytoplasm of cells at relatively high concentrations, and cancer targets expressed a low levels cannot be addressed with such tubulin-targeting ADCs.
 Therefore, ADCs based on more potent, particularly DNA-damaging and intercalating toxins, such as pyrrolo-benzodiazepines (PBDs) or duocarmycines are currently in development.

 NBE-Therapeutics has developed its own DNA-targeting, highly potent toxin platform based on the PNU anthracycline payload, related to the established cancer drug doxorubicine.
 The PNU anthracycline payload is about 3 logs more potent than tubulin-targeting ADC payloads, and thus requires a highly stable linker to covalently attach it to the antibody.
 Using NBE-Therapeutics' SMAC-TechnologyTM, best-in-class serum stability is achieved, while at the same time maintaining high potency of ADCs with this toxin.
-Furthermore, unlike tubulin-polymerization inhibitors and other payloads, the PNU anthracycline payload is not a substrate for the multidrug resistance pump P-gp, further underscoring the attractiveness of NBE's payload platform.

 - Highly-potent anthracycline based DNA-alkylating toxin platform